Mystery In Wuhan: Recovered Coronavirus Patients Test Negative ... Then Positive

 A researcher at China's health commission told reporters Tuesday that asymptomatic carriers "would not cause the spread" of the virus.
 Zunyou Wu, the researcher, explained this was because the authorities were isolating people who had close contact with confirmed patients.
 Wu did not explain how they would identify asymptomatic carriers who had no close contact with confirmed patients.

-Addressing growing public concern of asymptomatic patients, China's premier Li Keqiang urged during Thursday's senior-level government meeting that "relevant departments must...truthfully, timely, and openly" answer questions such as whether these patients are infectious and how the course of the outbreak may change.
+Addressing growing public concern of asymptomatic patients, China's Premier Li Keqiang urged during Thursday's senior-level government meeting that "relevant departments must ... truthfully, timely, and openly" answer questions, such as whether these patients are infectious and how the course of the outbreak may change.

-Research suggests the spread can be caused by asymptomatic carries.
+Research suggests that the spread can be caused by asymptomatic carriers.
 Studies of patients from Wuhan and other Chinese cities who were diagnosed early in the outbreak suggest that asymptomatic carriers of the virus can infect those they have close contact with, such as family members.

 "In terms of those who retested positive, the official party line is that they have not been proven to be infectious.
 That is not the same as saying they are not infectious," one of the Wuhan doctors who tested positive twice told NPR.
 He is now isolated and under medical observation.
 "If they really are not infectious," the doctor said, "then there would be no need to take them back to the hospitals again."

-Geoffrey Brumfiel contributed reporting from Washington.
+Geoff Brumfiel contributed reporting from Washington, D.C.